Learn How to Avoid Breakdowns by doing Regular Car Maintainance

 * Spark plugs: You’ll usually want to at least check them every 30,000 miles but they might actually last for 60,000 miles or more.
 Just to be safe, AutohausAZ recommends taking them out and checking them at 30,000.

 * Coolant: Check this at least every two years but it’s possible that they will last for as long as four years.
 Antifreeze test strips can be purchased that will let you know if it’s time to change.

 * Brakes: Brakes usually last for around 30,000 for the front brakes and around 60,000 miles for the back ones.
 If they start making scraping noises before that, though, then you’ll want to take them in immediately.

 We’re all busy and it’s incredibly hard to remember when things are supposed to be done-especially when we already have so much on our plates.
 Just remember that the little sticker the guy put on your windshield the last time does actually mean something.
-And it’s a lot cheaper and lot less hassle to deal with something before it’s a problem than when it actually becomes one, especially where are cars are concerned!
+And it’s a lot cheaper and lots less hassle to deal with something before it’s a problem than when it actually becomes one, especially where our cars are concerned!

 About the Author

 Melissa Cameron is a freelance blogger that spends her free time trying to save her family money by using the internet for the comparison of online car insurance rates.
 She’s written hundreds of articles that help moms all over the country save money on everything from family vacations to gardening tools.
 She has two pre-schoolers, a husband, and several cats that have taken up residence on her back porch.